 For static illumination with diffusers - 500 to 600 lumens.

 As previously mentioned, claimed lumens sells flashlights.
-Most reputable flashlight manufacturers such as Nitecore, Fenix, Olight, Acebeam, Noctigon, and Emisar are fairly honest about their maximum output, though there is often a lack of clarity around brightness step-down time.
+Most reputable flashlight manufacturers such as Nitecore, Fenix, Olight, Acebeam, Noctigon, and Emisar are fairly honest about their maximum output, though there is sometimes a lack of clarity around brightness step-down time.
 Supposedly reputable manufacturers such as Lume Cube have been caught out making over-exaggerations - I tested the LumeCube 2.0 at 650 lumens instead of the claimed 1500 lumens.
+Maybe they got lux and lumens mixed up?
 Ledlenser also have poor transparency around step-down times, with one light only lasting at its advertised max brightness for 10 seconds.
 Then there are manufacturers such as Convoy who either state theoretical lumens (i.e. excluding lumen loss in the optics), or just state the current instead.

 Sadly, there are lots of flashlights available from Amazon, eBay, and various online retailers with exaggerated lumens from mild to crazy.
 The most over-exaggerated (as of November 2021) being 99.9 trillion lumens!!!